Asapin/cloud_minecraft/README.md

 ## Admin panel

-This docker container includes a simple admin panel, that allows you to ban/unban players, kick players off the server, add/remove players from the whitelist and start/cancel world pre-generation.
+This docker container includes a simple admin panel, that allows you to ban/unban players, kick players off the server, add/remove players from the whitelist and add/remove operator privileges.
 It also shows current server status and the number of players on the server.
 The admin panel will also validate server settings, as well as keep track of the number of players online, and will shutdown the server if it's been idle for too long.

 When starting Minecraft server, it will use [Aikar's flags](https://aikar.co/2018/07/02/tuning-the-jvm-g1gc-garbage-collector-flags-for-minecraft/).